homan-uppu/writing/Essays/On college/Why college is outdated.md

 Reality is bleaker than the numbers suggest.
 You can relatively quickly uncover the reality.
 Talk to 100 new grads from non elite institutions around the world and talk to them about how their job hunt is coming along.

 It's brutal.
-These new grads were taught syntax, and thrown into a world that requires creativity, ingenuity in addition to the syntax.
+These new grads were taught syntax, and thrown into a world that requires creativity, ingenuity in addition to knowing the syntax.

-### Mis-aligned incentives

-There's also no forcing function that makes colleges more effective at training students to thrive.
-Whether they do an excellent job or not, there will be another batch of students waiting at the entrance gate to pay ridiculous fees only to realize that it's on them to figure everything out.
 ### Yet, college is difficult to displace
-- I don't think cultural, social reasons are the main causes for this.
-It's that there isn't a
+- The easy, wrong answer is to blame it on cultural, social reasons as the main causes for this.
+It's partially true, but when we find better alternatives that clearly deliver results, humans have a history of switching reasonably quickly.
+- I believe the more true answer is that there are no longer low risk education paths that guarantee employment.
+And therefore, due to the lack of alternatives, people stick stick with the easiest, most common path: go to college and pray that you'll land a great job afterwards.
+- People aren't well informed.
+News channels say that it's due to a recession (which is true, but doesn't explain the overall trend), etc.
+- We're designed to minimize risk.
+Alternatives don't exist because as the bar for creativity increases, all paths are becoming risky.
+Therefore, when every path is risky, you're going to choose the path that "seems" the least risky: college - since it worked for a previous version of the world.

+### Misaligned Incentives
+- Can colleges make the shift to training minds that can thrive in a world with a high bar for creativity?
+- Talk about the shift in the business model.
+Def need an entire section dedicated to this notion of investing in individuals: the VC model dominates any creative domain.
+-
 ### Promising directions
 - Learning ecosystems driven by AI with a drastically different set of incentives that benefits learners.
--
 - Economic unlocking of capital to spend on alternate education routes.
 One sized fits all doesn't work for creative skills.